allproxy/allproxy/README.md

 * supports multiple dashboard browser tabs

 Implementation:
-- **HTTP proxy** - The *http* package is used to proxy HTTP trafic as either a forward or reverse proxy.
+- **HTTP proxy** - The *http* package is used to proxy HTTP traffic as either a forward or reverse proxy.
 - **HTTPS proxy** - The *node-http-mitm-proxy* package is used to build certificates to capture decrypted HTTPS traffic as either a forward or reverse proxy.
 - **TCP proxy** - The *net* package is used to listen on a TCP port for non-HTTP messages, and proxy the protocol messages to the target host.
 - **Socket.IO** - The node *socket.io* package is used to pass messages between the server and browser where they are recorded and displayed in a dashboard.